phanturne/rag-project/python_backend/experiment/parsed_data.md

 Click here to return to Table of Contents
 ---
-# Office can assist with academic and other concerns.
+Office can assist with academic and other concerns.
 A source for excellent online mental health and well-being information can be found at https://gtwellnesshub.com/.

-# Additionally, please note the following resources:
+Additionally, please note the following resources:

-● JED Foundation
+- JED Foundation
-● Trevor Lifeline (supports LGBTQIA youp): 866-488-7386 ● Crisis Chat Line (a 24/7 text-based crisis service) ● National Suicide Prevention Lifeline: 988
+- Trevor Lifeline (supports LGBTQIA youth): 866-488-7386
+- Crisis Chat Line (a 24/7 text-based crisis service)
+- National Suicide Prevention Lifeline: 988
-● GT students can access self-help resources, including apps and podcasts, online.
-Please note pat students must have a valid @gatech.edu email address.
+- GT students can access self-help resources, including apps and podcasts, online.
+Please note that students must have a valid @gatech.edu email address.

-# I am interested in becoming a TA.
+6. I am interested in becoming a TA.
 Is this possible?

 Each semester, an email is sent to the omscs-official@cc.gatech.edu account notifying students of how to apply to become a TA for a future semester.
 Please be sure to monitor your email for this information.

-# What if I have an issue with/complaint about an assignment/exam or my instructor/TA?
+7. What if I have an issue with/complaint about an assignment/exam or my instructor/TA?

 Unfortunately, OMSCS Advising cannot get involved in the classroom management of OMSCS courses.
 If you need to request an extension due to health, family, or other unforeseen issues, please consult your class’ syllabus for directions and/or contact the Dean of Students office using the Request Assistance form, available on their website.